Top Alternatives to Nearshore Software Development

 What are the typical tech roles that Teilur Talent recruits for?

 At Teilur Talent, we specialize in recruiting for a wide range of tech roles that are typically in high demand.
-These include positions such as DevOps engineers, QA analysts and engineers, back-end and front-end developers, data scientists, product managers, business developers, and technical sales positions.
+These include positions such as DevOps engineers, AI Developers, QA analysts and engineers, back-end and front-end developers, data scientists, product managers, business developers, and technical sales positions.
 Essentially, we recruit for most roles that are needed in B2B and B2C tech-focused businesses.

 4